 It was time for us to change our clocks back to real world time.
 The Paringa bridge opens at 9.30 am and 2.30 pm sharp to allow river traffic to pass under it.
 It’s a long line of amateur houseboat captains, all trying to hold their boats in position among the small boats darting around and in-between.
 After seven days on the river, we were ready to head home.

 Check the River Murray Houseboats website for up to date information and to book.
-Our small boat, Orlando, is one of many different houseboats they have to offer.
+We chose the smaller four-berth boat, Orlando.
+It’s just one of many different houseboats they have to offer.

 Tips for Readers

 Don’t stress if you’re having trouble mooring.
 Everyone does at some point.